 Marvin Musquin is a two-time MX2 World Champion... but has only just begun to show the world what he's capable of.
-Born in 1989 in La Reole, in the South-West of France, Marvin grew up surrounded by bikes and prime riding locations, and at four years old was already in the saddle.
-By the time he was six, Marvin had already begun to compete, developing a penchant for supercross as well as a distinctive smooth and poetic riding style.
+Born in 1989 in La Réole, in the south-west of France, Marvin grew up surrounded by bikes and prime riding locations, and at four years old was already in the saddle.
+By the time he was six, he'd already begun to compete, developing a penchant for supercross as well as a distinctive smooth and poetic riding style.

-Marvin has since left his home country and made a bold move to the US, where he trains and competes amongst the elite in his sport.
-He currently rides with KTM Red Bull alongside teammate Ken Roczen.
+Musquin has since left his home country and made a bold move to the USA, where he trains and competes amongst the elite in his sport.
+He currently rides with KTM Red Bull.

 His plan for 2014 was simple: “My focus is 100 percent to win the 250 SX title.
 I won’t be content unless I win it!”
 Unfortunately he tore his ACL and came into 2014 not fully recovered and, to make matters worse, he dislocated his shoulder in practice at the opening round.
 However, that didn't stop Musquin giving it his all.
 At Washougal he showed what could have been when he absolutely dominated for a perfect 1-1 before going on to take the 250 win at Red Bull Straight Rhythm 2014.